GDSC-Delft-Dev/apa/README.md

 ### CI/CD
 The CI/CD pushes the build from the latest commit to the `pipelines-dev` repository in the Google Artifact Registry.
 Note that only the backend is covered.

+You can find the pipeline declaration in `.github\workflows\pipeline.yml`.

 ## Frontend setup
 Please refer to `apa/src/frontend/README.md`.